ipleiria-robotics/indoor_positioning_uwb/software/README.md

 pos_init = [0,0,0] # init position where the iterative least-square algorithm will start
 ```

-What is defined with these variables is the filenames for each file to load and to be store, the number of anchors to use, start and end line from the loaded dataset file and so on...

 The the other options, not shown here, do not need to be change.

 #### Generate your own data analysis

 In case the user has its own datase, or wants to run a different test using the same dataset we uploaded, the same procedure must be used.
 First, use the corresponding folder to load the dataset.
 Second, copy/create another Python script file and change the corresponding header on the beginning of the file.
 Then, proceed with the scrips execution.

-**Note**: our advice about this topic is to be careful how the indexes of each field are defined.
+**Note**: our advice about this topic is to be careful about the collum indexes where the data on each line on the loaded file.
 Changing them, or using another format, could lead to a different value to send to the positioning calculation.